-I am pleased to present the FY 2020 Proposed Capital Budget along with the 2020-2024 Capital Improvement Program (CIP) Plan for the City of Palo Alto.
+I am pleased to present the FY 2020 Adopted Capital Budget along with the 2020-2024 Capital Improvement Program (CIP) Plan for the City of Palo Alto.
 This document guides the City in the planning and scheduling of infrastructure improvement projects over the next five years and it was developed in coordination with all the City departments responsible for capital projects.
-As required by the City Municipal Code, the Planning and Transportation Commission (PTC) will review the 2020-2024 CIP on May 8, 2019 to evaluate the program's compliance with the Updated Comprehensive Plan which was adopted by City Council in November 2017.
-Before discussing the details of the FY 2020 Capital budget and the planning for the five-year CIP, I wanted to highlight a few accomplishments that are anticipated to be complete by the end FY 2019.
-At the Airport, phase two of three of the Apron Reconstruction project will be complete, allowing for a better customer experience for patrons of the airport who store their planes and fly in and out of Palo Alto.
-The new Dewatering and Loadout Facility will be completed at the Regional Water Quality Control Plant, and the sludge incinerators will be shut down and decommissioned to align with the City Council's 2019 Climate Change priority.
-In FY 2019, the Upgrade Downtown project completed major utility infrastructure work along with upgrades for parking, pedestrians, and traffic to enhance the infrastructure for businesses along University Avenue as well as the experience of visitors walking and enjoying downtown.
+As required by the City Municipal Code, the Planning and Transportation Commission (PTC) reviewed the 2020-2024 CIP on May 8, 2019 to evaluate the program's compliance with the Updated Comprehensive Plan which was adopted by City Council in November 2017.

+Before discussing the details of the FY 2020 Capital budget and the planning for the five-year CIP, I wanted to highlight a few accomplishments for FY 2019.
+At the Airport, phase two of three of the Apron Reconstruction project is complete, allowing for a better customer experience for patrons of the airport who store their planes and fly in and out of Palo Alto.
+The new Dewatering and Loadout Facility was opened at the Regional Water Quality Control Plant, and the sludge incinerators shut down and decommissioned to align with the City Council's 2019 Climate Change priority.
+The Upgrade Downtown project completed major utility infrastructure work along with upgrades for parking, pedestrians, and traffic to enhance the infrastructure for businesses along University Avenue as well as the experience of visitors walking and enjoying downtown.
 More information on this project can be found at http://upgradedowntownpa.com/.

-The FY 2020 Proposed Capital Budget, which includes the Capital Improvement Funds, Enterprise Funds, and Internal Service Funds, is \$172.8 million, a decrease of \$48.4 million or 21.9%, compared to the FY 2019 Adopted Capital Budget of \$221.2 million.
-The overall 2020-2024 CIP is \$730.6 million, a decrease of \$16.4 million or 2.2% compared to the 2019-2023 CIP of \$747.0 million.
+The FY 2020 Adopted Capital Budget, which includes the Capital Improvement Funds, Enterprise Funds, and Internal Service Funds, is \$191.5 million, a decrease of \$29.7 million or 13.4%, compared to the FY 2019 Adopted Capital Budget of \$221.2 million.
+The overall 2020-2024 CIP is \$750.8 million, an increase of \$3.8 million or 0.5% compared to the 2019-2023 CIP of \$747.0 million.
 It should be noted that the City Council only approves the budget for the first year of any five-year CIP, and the remaining four years are to be used for forecasting and planning purposes.
-Several factors contributed to the decrease from FY 2019 to FY 2020 as well as the overall decrease to the five-year CIP.
+Several factors contributed to the decrease from FY 2019 to FY 2020 as well as the slight overall increase to the five-year CIP.
 In the Capital Improvement Fund the recommendation to move the construction of the New Public Safety Building (PE-15001) from FY 2020 to FY 2021 and the same recommendation to move the third phase of the Airport Apron Reconstruction project (AP-16000) in the Airport Fund are the main factors in reducing FY 2020.
-The overall reduction in the 2020-2024 CIP is mainly attributed to Utilities staff proposing a new replacement schedule for gas, water, and wastewater main construction projects that will avoid having all three types of projects going on simultaneously.
-This will reduce the amount of construction occurring when prices are high.
+The slight overall increase in the 2020-2024 CIP is mainly attributed to Utilities staff proposing a new replacement schedule for gas, water, and wastewater main construction projects that will avoid having all three types of projects going on simultaneously.
 In the last few years there have been fewer bidders and higher prices on construction projects due to the increased demand for construction services.
-This has pushed some of the larger projects planned in the previous five-year CIP out beyond the 2020-2024 timeframe.
+This has pushed some of the larger projects planned in the previous five-year CIP out beyond the 2020-2024 timeframe; however, this is offset by funding being reappropriated from FY 2019 to FY 2020 for projects that were not completed in FY 2019 and have work continuing into FY 2020.